Skoda Kushaq vs Volkswagen Taigun: Features, specification compared3 min read . Updated: 21 Jun 2021, 11:14 AM IST

 Skoda Auto India is all set to launch its new five-seater mid-size SUV Kushaq in India later this week.
 Skoda Kushaq was first showcased in 2020 by the carmaker as part of its India 2.0 plan.
 When launched, it is expected to take on existing mid-size SUVs like Hyundai Creta and Kia Seltos.
-However, it will have a tough competition with the upcoming Volkswagen Taigun SUV, with which the Kushaq shares a lot of similarities in terms of platform, dimensions, features and specifications.

 Here is a quick look at how the Kushaq and Taigun SUVs stack up against each other.